Blog

 External Quality Assessment (EQA) / Proficiency Testing - By participating in EQA programs, laboratories compare their test results against those of other labs, providing an external measure of accuracy.
 If performance falls short, corrective actions can be taken to improve methods and maintain consistency.
 EQA programs thus help ensure that laboratories remain in line with industry standards and can consistently provide reliable patient results.

-Staff Training and Competency Assessment - Regular training and competency assessments further contribute to quality control by ensuring that staff is up-to-date with current best practices, techniques, and regulatory requirements.
+Staff Training and Competency Assessment - Regular training and competency assessments further contribute to quality control by ensuring that staff are up-to-date with current best practices, techniques, and regulatory requirements.
 Competency checks help verify that laboratory staff have the skills to perform their duties accurately and efficiently.

 Clinical laboratories can achieve even greater reliability and consistency in their testing processes by incorporating these additional quality control measures in correlation with the Levey-Jennings Chart and the Westgard Rules.